 Mr McAndrew is an avid supporter of the Ireland and London Irish rugby teams.

 Special clinical interests

-He is the chair of the Thames Valley CLRN (Comprehensive Local Research Network) Injuries and Emergencies Specialty Group.
-This post involves being involved at a national level in the management of multi-centre trials that deal with the treatment of trauma patients.
+He is the chair of the Thames Valley and South Midlands CRN (Comprehensive Research Network) Injuries and Emergencies Specialty Group.
+This post means that he is involved at a national level in the management of multi-centre trials that deal with the treatment of trauma patients.